For most of my life, salvation meant one very specific thing.

 I didn’t do anything while God was at work in me, I surrendered and allowed everything to unfold as it was meant to, and God met me there.

-Salvation is allowing the parts of me to die that were attached to my ego over my soul, the parts that believed I knew anything at all, the parts that were superior or right, the parts that self-protected and believed I could do any of this alone.
+Salvation asked the parts of me to die that were attached to my ego over my soul, the parts that believed I knew anything at all, the parts that were superior or right, the parts that self-protected and believed I could do any of this alone.

 I used to be saved, but now I see that salvation is something that happens to us when we are faithful to make space for the grace only God can give.